Baltimore and Ohio Railroad locomotives: Diesels

 CNJ 1000 in 1957, as it was being retired from service.
-It is now at the B&O Railroad Museum.
+It is now at the National Museum of Railroad History & Innovation.

 In 1925 the B&O was one of the buyers of the first model of diesel locomotive, of which CNJ 1000 was the first example.
 These were used as yard engines in areas where smoke abatement led to restrictions or bans on the use of steam.
 In 1935 a single unit mainline diesel-electric engine (#50) was constructed; this was eventually transferred to the Chicago and Alton Railroad, an affiliated line.

 Finally in 1937 the B&O bought the first multiple unit diesel locomotives to power its passenger trains.
 And in 1937 they ran the first coast to coast use of diesel electric locomotives.
 The railroad put an end to the steam locomotive experiments, though wartime pressures would lead to purchase of many other new steam locomotives.
 Dieselization took many years, and in the meantime a long program of upgrading older locomotives was continued.
 The P-7 Pacifics were particularly targeted for improvements, culminating in the Cincinnatian, for which four of the engines were upgraded and streamlined to a design by Olive Dennis, who also supervised the refurbishment of the rolling stock.

 The B&O did not emphasize standardization, and when road diesels were bought, they were purchased from nearly every manufacturer.
 By the time of the railroad's purchase in 1963, though, they were well on their way to becoming the all-EMD line which they remained to the end.

 In 1954 a group of steam switchers was renumbered to free up numbers in the 600s and 700s for diesels.
 Then in 1956 all locomotives were renumbered again.
 All steam locomotives were renumbered below 1000, thus freeing all four digit numbers for use by the growing numbers of diesels.